linuxserver/docker-domoticz/README.md

 #### Tags

-+ **stable-4.9700** : latest stable version.
++ **stable** : latest stable version.
 + **stable-3.8153** : no longer updated old stable version.
 + **stable-3.5877** : no longer updated old stable version.

 ## Parameters

 `The parameters are split into two halves, separated by a colon, the left hand side representing the host and the right the container side.
 For example with a port -p external:internal - what this shows is the port mapping from internal to external of the container.
 So -p 8080:80 would expose port 80 from inside the container to be accessible from the host's IP on port 8080 http://192.168.x.x:8080 would show you what's running INSIDE the container on port 80.`